Berkshire Eagle Staff

 Huebner is a partner in a management-consulting group.
 He previously worked in management at both General Systems and General Electric.
 He holds a bachelor’s in English from Columbia University, a doctorate in organic chemistry from the University of Vermont, and a master’s from Rensselaer Polytechnic Institute.

-Michael Burke won a three-year term on the Finance
+Michael Burke won a three-year term on the Finance Committee with 102 votes.

 Mary Jarvie won a five-year term on the Planning Board with 144 votes.